Online Classroom Management Strategies That Support Engagement and Structure

 • or simply zoning out

-This means that the goal of classroom management shifts from controlling behavior to structuring participation.
+This means that the goal of online classroom management strategies shifts from controlling behavior to structuring participation.
+If students are consistently required to do something with their thinking, disengagement becomes much harder.

 Principle #1: Structure the Digital Environment

+Technology should never feel like an unstructured free-for-all.
 Students need predictable routines online just as much as they do in physical classrooms.

 Clear digital routines might include: